-CajunView provides SNMP-based suite of applications for managing complex enterprise networks more easily.
-With enterprises using product, Avaya Cajun Campus products can configure, monitor and control these devices using a single, integrated suite of applications - everything from device configuration to advanced switch monitoring and VLAN management.
+CajunView provides a suite of SNMP-based applications for managing complex enterprise networks more easily.
+With this product, enterprises using Avaya Cajun Campus products can configure, monitor and control these devices using a single, integrated suite of applications - everything from device configuration to advanced switch monitoring and VLAN management.